Satya Widya Yudha: Education

-Early career
+Business career

-In the oil and gas field, he once served as Director of Federal Relations and Business Development for the Atlantic Richfield Company (ARCO), and later for British Petroleum (BP) in Washington, D.C., U.S. when BP acquired ARCO.
-He was later entrusted to serve as Director of International Affairs of BP Plc, stationed in London.
+In the oil and gas field, he once served as Director of Federal Relations and Business Development for the ARCO, and later for BP in Washington, D.C., United States when BP acquired ARCO.
+He was later entrusted to serve as Director of International Affairs of BP, based in London.
 He then returned to Indonesia to serve for two and a half years as Vice President of BP Indonesia.
 He later served as LNG Supply and Development Director of BP China in Beijing.
-In China, Satya then continued his career at BP Vietnam as Business Strategy Director.
+In China, Yudha then continued his career at BP Vietnam as Business Strategy Director.
 His last professional stint was as BP representative at VICO Indonesia as Director of Business Development of Coalbed Methane (CBM), before finally starting his political career in parliament until the end of 2019 and being in the Government as a Member of the National Energy Council.